12 Star Trek Gadgets That Now Exist

 8. Natural Language Queries

 In the Star Trek universe, you can talk to a computer (voiced by Majel Barrett-Roddenberry, Trek creator Gene's wife) in casual conversation.
-These days, we've got Apple's Siri and Google Now, and while they aren't fully developed systems yet, they are baby steps toward a service like Star Trek's computer, which has a complex understanding of context.
+These days, we've got Siri and Alexa, and while they aren't fully developed systems yet, they are baby steps toward a service like Star Trek's computer, which has a complex understanding of context.
 Google even codenamed their voice-based service "Majel," in honor of Barrett-Roddenberry.

 9. Warp Drive